-Uprooting Inequity offers evidence-based remote seminars on the history, economics, and psychology of racism.
+Uprooting Inequity offers in-depth, evidence-based remote seminars on the history, economics, and behavioral science of structural racism.
 All seminars consist of a 90-minute presentation followed by an (optional) 1-hour discussion.
 The first five seminars trace the history of anti-Black racism in the U.S. and build on each other, and thus are ideally taken in succession.
-In particular, seminar #5 in the series will not make much sense without first taking seminars #1-4.
-The last two seminars are both stand-alone.
+The fifth seminar is a stand-alone educator training workshop.

 Seminar Series on the History of Anti-Black Racism in the U.S.